Category Archives: Serbian/Yugoslav Royals

 Alexander and his family visited Yugoslavia for the first time in 1991 and returned for several more visits in the next decade.
 Following the uprisings in 2000, they took up permanent residence in the country, still called Yugoslavia at the time.
 In February 2001, the government granted the family Yugoslavian citizenship (which had been stripped from them in 1947), and the following month returned the use of many of the royal family’s former properties.
 Alexander and his family took up residence at the Royal Palace, part of the Royal Compound in the Dedinje area of Belgrade.

 Although the country, known as Serbia since 2003, is still a republic, Crown Prince Alexander remains an advocate for the restoration of the monarchy.
-While keeping out of the political arena, the Crown Prince focuses his time and efforts on humanitarian issues and encouraging peace amongst the various political factions in the country.
+While keeping out of the political arena, the Crown Prince focuses his time and efforts on humanitarian issues and encouraging peace among the various political factions in the country.
 He travels extensively throughout the world and is often in attendance at major royal functions in Europe.
 Through his descent from Queen Victoria of the United Kingdom, King Christian IX of Denmark and Nicholas I, Emperor of All Russia, he is related to many of Europe’s other royal families.

 Embed from Getty Images